zpole/proSR/README.md

 `train.path.source` is optional.
 If left empty, the dataloader will downsample the target images found in `train.path.target` to the predefined lower resolution.

 #### Resume Training
-To resume training from a checkpoint, e.g. `data/checkpoints/PRETRAINED_net_G.pth`:
+To resume training from a saved models and optimizer state, e.g. `data/checkpoints/PRETRAINED_net_G.pth` and `data/checkpoints/PRETRAINED_optim_G.pth`:
 ```
 python train.py --checkpoint data/checkpoints/PRETRAINED
 ```